talis/persona-node-client/README.md

 ## Release History

+* 1.1.1 - Remove exception that was thrown when the oauth token was invalid.
+The HTTP status and body is now set as expected.
 * 1.1.0 - Added methods for getting and updating a user profile
 * 1.0.0 - Breaking change to existing functionality: The method validateToken is now called validateHTTPBearerToken.
 The validateToken method validates a token against Persona, while the validateHTTPBearerToken method validates a token that originates from a http call (one of the attributes required is a http request object).
 * 0.3.0 - added the ability to request/delete client authorizations, and fixed scoping issue on validation.